 0.315 km of riparian fencing and 5.7ha of re-vegetation was completed with the aim to protect and restore riparian vegetation, increasing the absorption of nutrients and reducing the sedimentation and pollution of Toby Inlet catchment waterways.

-The feasibility of reconnecting Toby Inlet to the ocean will be investigated using hydrodynamic modeling in the Reconnecting Toby Inlet Project.
+The feasibility of reconnecting Toby Inlet to the ocean is being investigated using hydrodynamic modelling in the Reconnecting Toby Inlet Project.
+As a direct action of these investigations, the City of Busselton opened the Toby Inlet bar over summer, resulting in improvements to water quality.

 GeoCatch will work with the community to support sustainable behaviours in urban areas and best management practices in fertiliser management.
 Monitoring the water quality of the Inlet will continue in the Catchment Water Quality Monitoring Program and the Water Quality Improvement Plan will be reviewed and updated.